-- Advocates - Your organization’s biggest supporters would likely contribute their success stories and testimonies.
+- Your customers - Get your biggest supporters to contribute their success stories and testimonies.
 They can also share why they choose to support your organization.
 Whether it’s a video format or a written piece, this is valuable content to use in your content plan.

-- Guests from Your Industry - Having a reputable guest from your organization’s industry write a blog post can help establish credibility.
+- Guests - Having a reputable guest from your organization’s industry write a blog post can help establish credibility.
 Their post can cover their expertise or provide relevant tips to your reader.

 - Volunteers - Nonprofit organizations have the option to ask for volunteers to help write content.
 Whether it’s about their personal experience with the organization or just general content, their contributions can be a big help.

-- Professional Writing Help - Outsourcing your work to websites like Scripted, BlogMutt, or WriterAccess can be a great backup plan and takes the hassle out of finding a local freelance writer.
+- Professional Writing Help - Outsourcing your work to websites like Scripted, Yoast SEO, or SEMrush can be a great backup plan and takes the hassle out of finding a local freelance writer.
 Be sure to try these services out in advance to find the content writer that meets your needs prior to when you need the content they are writing.

 Step 3: Get organized.

 Now that you have your goals and your team, roll your sleeves up and get organized.

 Select your tools.
 Be sure to use collaborative tools for both the planning and creation stages.
 Hubspot, Miro, and Google Drive are great for this.